dholab/prolonged-infection-suppfig2/README.md

    `curl -fsSL https://get.nextflow.io | bash`
 2. Add this directory to your $PATH.
 If on MacOS, a helpful guide can be viewed [here](https://www.architectryan.com/2012/10/02/add-to-the-path-on-mac-os-x-mountain-lion/).

 To double check that the installation was successful, type `nextflow -v` into the terminal.
-If it returns something like `nextflow version 21.04.0.5552`, you are set and ready to proceed.
+If it returns something like `nextflow version 21.04.0.5552`, you are ready to proceed.

 To run the workflow, simply change into the workflow directory and run the following in the BASH terminal: